Ross University School of Medicine -

 Office of the Dean and other Administrative Offices

 Note: Core clinical clerkships are located at US-affiliated teaching hospitals.

 Students earn a Doctor of Medicine (MD) degree upon successfully completing the basic sciences curriculum on the campus in Barbados, followed by core and elective clinical rotations at affiliated teaching hospitals in the United States.
 There are options to complete rotations in Canada.

-Ross+ Curriculum: This track will require you to be on campus for approximately 20 months, or 75 weeks.
+You will spend approximately 20 months or 75 weeks on our Barbados campus.
 Study modules are spaced out over five semesters, and the curriculum includes integrated study breaks to encourage and manage knowledge acquisition.
 You will complete the same coursework as students undergoing the standard accelerated curriculum.

 Ross is accredited by the Caribbean Accreditation Authority for Education in Medicine and Other Health Professions (CAAM-HP).